Advanced Use Cases

 };

-In the main script, import and instantiate a WebWorkerMLCEngine that implements the same MLCEngineInterface and exposes the same APIs, then simply use it as how you would use a normal MLCEngine in your application.
+In the main script, import and instantiate a WebWorkerMLCEngine that implements the same MLCEngineInterface and exposes the same APIs.
+Then, simply use it as you would a normal MLCEngine.

 import { CreateWebWorkerMLCEngine } from "@mlc-ai/web-llm";